mqwilber/mqwilber.github.io/_pages/join.md

 1. I will treat your scientific ideas with respect.
 This does not mean that I will not question and critique your ideas (as I expect you to question and critique my ideas), but I will do so with collegiality and from a place of respect for you as a scientist and person.
 1. I will provide timely feedback on research, writing, talks, and other professional activities.
 1. I will meet with you at least once a week to discuss research, life, or whatever else is on your mind.
+1. I will provide you with networking opportunities and, when possible given funding, financial support.